Mohit25f101/mindbloom/mindbloom/README.md

+# Application Briefs

+* Helps recording mood daily in log form .
+* Provides A.I. companion as a support to chat with.
+* further extends to Crisis Support section for options like calls to crisis hotline campus council ,text crisis line & emergency service.
 # Flutter

 A modern Flutter-based mobile application utilizing the latest mobile development technologies and tools for building responsive cross-platform applications.